CreatorDev/Ci40_helloworld/README.md

 ## Overview

-Led_flash is a basic C application written for Openwrt on Creator Ci40, its purpose is both to provide a very simple application that will show life of a board and OS as well as providing a skeleton reference environment to build and run a C application on the board
+led_flash is a basic C application written for Openwrt on Creator Ci40, its purpose is both to provide a very simple application that will show life of a board and OS as well as providing a skeleton reference environment to build and run a C application on the board.
+When led_flash is run it will flash the HEARTBEAT LED on and off 10 times.

 ## Revision History